It’s cold, it may be snowing, but does that stop us catching carp? NO!

 Tactic 3 – Popup over PVA bag of pellets

 I’d again go for a popup of 12mm or 10mm in this and often use a white popup which is great visual bait.
 These are fished with a really small PVA bag of low oil pellets along with some glug again.
 If the bites are quiet this is the method I’ll turn to try and get some bites.

 New for this season – I’ve been enjoying using bait sprays to give my hook baits an extra edge.
 It’s one that helps make the hook bait stand out more and can get you quicker bites in the summer.
 I’ll be testing it our more over the winter and will update you on how it goes.
 It is PVA friendly so you can spray your free offerings and bags in it.

 Tactic 4 – Small boilies, spod mix and maggots

-This is one that I’ve seen some good catches on Instagram (like our page – @CasualCarper) and is a good one for the winter – obviously, your bait could get obliterated in the summer on these tactics.
+This is one that I’ve seen some good catches on Instagram (like my page – @CasualCarper) and is a good one for the winter – obviously, your bait could get obliterated in the summer on these tactics.
 You scale down the bait to a 12mm boilie fished over a very small amount of bait including (or a mix of) spod mix, corn, pellets and maggots.
 You can then fish the small boilie on the hook with a corn stopper – or with a fake corn popup for a critical balance.